You can take the trees away from the girl but not the girl away from the trees.

 Covid changed the nursery industry, making it explode.
 I returned to Victory Greens to assist them in their transition from Meridian/Victory to Meridian/Amity due to development.
 I dove into operations and LOVED it, helping grow my management skills.
 I started growing passion for processes and efficiency within our industry and wanted to attach those skills to a new project, Victory Gardens.

-We founded Victory Gardens based of off community, family and God given nature.
-We didn’t want to just be a Garden Center but a feeling and an experience.
-We also wanted to support our fellow family local businesses which led us to carrying over 16 local products within our café and boutique.
-We started as a Garden Center but have opened a café, houseplant boutique, an event center and a gathering place.
-We have plans of adding a spa and restaurant one day one step at a time.
+We founded Victory Gardens on community, family and God-given nature.
+We didn’t want to just be a Garden Center but also a feeling and an experience.
+We also wanted to support our fellow local family businesses, which led us to carrying over 16 local vendors' products within our café and boutique.
+We started as a Garden Center but have opened a café, house|plant boutique, an event center and a gathering place.
+We have plans of adding a spa and restaurant one day... one step at a time.

 We are honored to be part of our community’s family experiences and memories!
 Thank you for being here.
 Truly!